thedaynos/fantasyDraftHighlights/readme.md

 # Fantasy Draft AutoHighlight Viewer

-Real simple python program that reads clickydraft or sleeperbot draft boards to enhance your draft party by automatically playing a highlight video of the player who just got selected.
+Real simple python program that reads espn, yahoo*, clickydraft, and sleeperbot fantasy football draft boards to enhance your draft party by automatically playing a highlight video of the player who just got selected.

 Works best with Chromecast devices, but can be viewed in a youtube browser on your computer if you like.

+*note: yahoo's draft board, as of 8/5/2019, is still in "beta".  as soon as they move it out of beta, I'll update this code, as it probably will not work correctly after their updates.

 ## Changes

-- for the newest version i've added support for basmith7 draft boards (from reddit/ff)
+- for the newest version i've added support for espn and yahoo draft boards (from reddit/ff)

-- previously added chromecast support and sleeperbot support

 ## Getting Started

 This only will work with:

-draftboards: sleeperbot, clickydraft, and basmith7's google drive board (For now) I'm currently working on other popular draft boards (espn/yahoo/nfl/cbs, but no promises)
+draftboards: espn, yahoo, sleeperbot, clickydraft, and basmith7's google drive board (For now)

 display: youtube on your chromecast device or computer/HDMI out